-Athletic transferable skills are skills learned through sports that can be applied to other areas of life — including the classroom and future careers.
-Unfortunately, most young athletes never identify their athletic transferable skills, or they compartmentalize them (meaning they only use them in their sport).
-In some cases, kids simply do not connect the value of the skills they use in sports to future life success, and in other cases they erroneously assume that all kids, regardless of whether they are involved in sports or not, also have mastery over these skills.
+Athletic transferable skills are invaluable skills learned through sports that can be applied to other areas of life — including the classroom and future careers.
+Unfortunately, most young athletes never identify their athletic transferable skills, or they compartmentalize the skills and only use them in their sport.
+In some cases, kids simply do not connect the value of the skills they use in sports to future life success, and in other examples kids erroneously assume that all kids, regardless of whether they are involved in sports or not, also have mastery over these skills.
+Athletic transferable skills help kids build self-confidence, as well as provide important tools to help with overall life success.

 There are literally dozens of important life skills kids learn through sports that qualify as athletic transferable skills.
-Before you read some of my favorites listed below, take a few minutes today to talk with your child about the skills he or she has learned in sports — and how they will use those skills this summer, even if sports are temporarily postponed.
+Before you read some of my favorites listed below, take a few minutes today to talk with your kids about the skills they have learned in sports — and how they will use those skills for success in life experiences beyond sports.

 Athletic transferable skills